blue-button/implementation-guide/receive-using-direct.md

 ![Direct Transmit Flow Diagram](images/direct-transmit.png)

-## 2. Blue Button Format and Payload
+## 2. Blue Button+ Format and Payload

 Once your application has received the message and payload, it needs to process it.
 It needs to understand what files have been included.
 It also needs to handle cases where it receives multiple updates from the same user, over a period of time.

-As with all Direct messages, Blue Button messages that your application receives from the STA/HISP will be Internet-format Messages following RFC 5322 and Multipart MIME.
-Blue Button provides additional guidance on the contents of these messages to support a higher level of semantic exchange.
+As with all Direct messages, Blue Button+ messages that your application receives from the STA/HISP will be Internet-format Messages following RFC 5322 and Multipart MIME.
+Blue Button+ provides additional guidance on the contents of these messages to support a higher level of semantic exchange.

-Blue Button messages will contain:
+Blue Button+ messages will contain:

 - ***A human-readable message body.*** This body may be in text/plain or text/html format, or (as is common in many mail systems) both of these.
 The content of the body is up to the sending application, except that it will always begin with the text “This message was sent by *Data Holder Name* at the request of *Patient Name*.”
 This tag is intended to clarify the context under which information delivery was authorized.